lorenzoscottb/CoDE_iwcs_19/README.md

 # CoDE: learing Composable Dependency Embeddings
 This repo contains the code to the 2019 IWCS version of CoDE model, a [GloVe](https://nlp.stanford.edu/pubs/glove.pdf)-based method, built over a [Keras](https://github.com/erwtokritos/keras-glove) implementation.
+Future versions of the model will be hosted elsewhere

 ## Abstract